This page is a translated version

 - Linux.com - Master the KIO slaves

 - Kiosk is a framework for restricting user capabilities on a KDE platform system, ideal for use in locked-down environments such as Internet cafés.
-It is present in KDE 3 and KDE 4, but the administration tool, Kiosktool is KDE 3 only.
-It can be used to configure KDE 4 apps, or kiosk configurations can be maintained by editing config files manually.
+It has been unmaintained for quite some time now.

 - A KPart is an individual component of the KDE Plasma desktop and allows applications to share their services with other applications.
 KParts allow KMail and KOrganizer to integrate (as plugins) into the Kontact suite, or KHTML to display sites in Akregator.